 Where are classes held?

-CulinaryLab is located in Santa Ana, inside 4th Street Market:
+CulinaryLab is located in Downtown Santa Ana at the 4th Street Market:

 Santa Ana, CA 92701

 Why is CulinaryLab so affordable compared to other culinary schools?

 At $27,300 for the entire program, CulinaryLab is a fraction of what’s required for enrollment at traditional culinary schools.
 We keep fees as low as possible because we don’t believe it’s fair to stick students with high debt after graduation.
 This is also one reason why we place you in an apprenticeship.
 You’re able to make money that you can put toward your education or to cover your costs while learning.

 While we don't accept FAFSA, we work with a student loan company to offer financing options.
 Keep in mind, during your 1,000 hour apprenticeship, you make a minimum of $15,000 before graduation.